PatternsTechGit/PT_AzureAD_Configurations/README.md

   */
 export const msalConfig: Configuration = {
   auth: {
-    clientId: environment.clientId,  // Assigning ClientId value.
-    authority: environment.authority, // Assigning authority value.
-    redirectUri: environment.redirectUri, // Assigning redirect URL value.
-    postLogoutRedirectUri: environment.postLogoutRedirectUri, // Assigning postLogoutRedirectUri value.
+    clientId: environment.clientId, // Application (client) ID of this Angular app that was registered as client app in Azure AD App Registrations.
+    authority: environment.authority, // The ID in this URI is the Id of the Tenant in which this client app was registered in Azure AD.
+    redirectUri: environment.redirectUri, // Url where Azure AD will come back after Signing In Process completes.
+    postLogoutRedirectUri: environment.postLogoutRedirectUri, //Url where Azure AD will come back after Signing Out Process completes.
   },
   cache: {
     cacheLocation: BrowserCacheLocation.LocalStorage, // Configures cache location. "sessionStorage" is more secure, but "localStorage" gives you SSO between tabs.
-    storeAuthStateInCookie: isIE, // Set this to "true" if you are having issues on IE11 or Edge.
+    storeAuthStateInCookie: isIE, // Set this to "true" if you are having issues on IE11 or Edge },
-  },
   system: {
-    loggerOptions: {
-      // logging of MSAL statements.
-      loggerCallback(logLevel: LogLevel, message: string) {
+    loggerOptions: { // MSAL provides loggerOptions where we can configure logging to receive logs of all steps performed during sign in process. loggerCallback(logLevel: LogLevel, message: string) {
         console.log(message);
       },
-      logLevel: LogLevel.Verbose, // Default.
-MSAL logs the full details of library behavior.
-      piiLoggingEnabled: false, // If set to true, logs personal and organizational data.
-By default this is false so that your application doesn't log personal data.
+      logLevel: LogLevel.Info, // Different levels of logs are available .
+'Verbose' will have most detailed information.
+      piiLoggingEnabled: false,
     },
   },
 };